 Jan Sargeant paints under the soubriquet WWS (Woman with Stick) as a reference to the disability caused by Parkinson's Disease.
 She is largely self-taught, and with no formal art training.
 She uses painting to express moods and feelings suggested by places and experiences.
 Her work falls loosely within the English Romantic/Abstract landscape tradition and her work is described by many as Turneresque.
 She is an intuitive painter with no knowledge of any art theory or conventions to act as a barrier to her imagination or practice.

 She is now an established artist whose work is held in private collections in London, Inverness and Aberdeen.
-Her work has been shown in three exhibitions to date and people are very enthusiastic about her paintings
+Her work has been shown in three city centre art gallery exhibitions and people are very enthusiastic about her paintings

 "Your paintings are really powerful."